 - A new ticket office, ticketing machines and ticket gates (including wide aisle gates)

-- Lifts to the platforms and three stairways where there is currently only one
+- Lifts to the platforms and three stairways where there was previously only one

 - Extended platforms to accommodate new, longer air-conditioned trains